tonikarttunen/tonikarttunen-com/README.md

 * `react-starter-kit` source code is licensed under the MIT License (MIT).
 See [LICENSE.txt](./LICENSE.txt) file in the project root.
+* All the other code in this repository: Copyright (C) 2015 Toni Karttunen.
+All rights reserved.
+* All the images and other artwork in this repository: Copyright (C) 2015 Toni Karttunen.
+All rights reserved.
 * Documentation to the project is licensed under the [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/) license.
-* React logo image is a trademark of Facebook, Inc.
-* All the other images, videos, other artwork and code in this repository: Copyright (C) 2015 Toni Karttunen.
-All rights reserved.